tanish2k09/KLapse-Livedisplay/README.md

 Klapse mode 1 (time-based scaling) uses a method `void klapse_pulse(void)` that should ideally be called every minute.
 This can be done by injecting a pulse call inside another method that is called repeatedly naturally, like cpufreq or atomic or frame commits.
 It can be anything, whatever you like, even a kthread, as long as it is called repeatedly naturally.
 To execute every 60 seconds, use jiffies or ktime, or any similar method.
+The pulse function fetches the current time and makes calculations based on the current hour and the values of the tunables listed down below.

 Klapse mode 2 (brightness-based scaling) uses a method `void set_rgb_slider(<type> bl_lvl)` where <type> is the data type of the brightness level used in your kernel source.
 (OnePlus 6 uses u32 data type for bl_lvl)
 set_rgb_slider needs to be called/injected inside a function that sets brightness for your device.
 (OnePlus 6 uses dsi_panel.c for that, check out the diff for that file in /op6)

+### What all stuff can it do?
+1. Emulate night mode with the proper RGB settings
+2. Smoothly scale from one set of RGB to another set of RGB in integral intervals over time.
+3. Reduce perceived brightness using brightness_factor by reducing the amount of color on screen.
+Allows lower apparent brightness than system permits.
+4. Scale RGB based on brightness of display (low brightness usually implies a dark environment, where yellowness is probably useful).
+5. Automate the perceived brightness independent of whether klapse is enabled, using its own set of start and stop hours.
+6. Be more efficient,faster by residing inside the kernel instead of having to use the HWC HAL like android's night mode.
+7. (On older devices) Reduce stuttering or frame lags caused by native night mode.
+8. An easier solution against overlay-based apps that run as service in userspace/Android and sometimes block apps asking for permissions.
+9. Give you a Livedisplay alternative if it doesn't work in your ROM.
+10. Impress your crush so you can get a date (Hey, don't forget to credit me if it works).

+### Alright, so this is a replacement for night mode?
+NO!
+Not at all.
+One can say this is merely an alternative for LineageOS' Livedisplay, but inside a kernel.
+Night mode is a sub-function of both Livedisplay and KLapse.
+Most comparisons here were made with night mode because that's what an average user uses, and will relate to the most.
+There is absolutely no reason for your Android kernel to not have KLapse.
+Go ahead and add it or ask your kernel maintainer to.
+It's super-easy!

+### What can it NOT do (yet)?
+1. Calculate scaling to the level of minutes, like "Start from 5:37pm till 7:19am". --TODO
+2. Make coffee for you.
+3. Fly you to the moon.
+Without a heavy suit.
+4. Get you a monthly subscription of free food, cereal included.

 ### I want more!
 Tell me what can I customize!
 All these following tunables are found in their respective files in /sys/klapse/